pomerium/documentation/content/docs/reference/service-urls.md

 # Service URL Settings

+Pomerium's service URL settings control how the different [Pomerium services](/docs/internals/architecture#component-level) communicate with each other.

-The [authenticate service URL](#authenticate-service-url) setting controls whether or not Pomerium will use the [hosted authenticate service](/docs/capabilities/hosted-authenticate-service).
-If you prefer to use your own [identity provider](/docs/identity-providers), you'll need this service URL when configuring your identity provider client's OAuth callback URL.
+The [authenticate service URL](#authenticate-service-url) setting also controls whether Pomerium will run its own authenticate service or use the [Hosted Authenticate Service](/docs/capabilities/hosted-authenticate-service).

+The other service URL settings are needed only for split service deployments.
+When running in all-in-one mode (which is the recommended mode), these settings are not needed.

 ## Authenticate Service URL